carmentubbesing/drought_tree_carbon/README.md

 3. Make sure your working directory is set to `drought_tree_carbon-master/code`.

-4. Hit run and wait a few minutes (up to an hour for large shapefiles).
+4. Run all lines of code in `GET_RESULTS.R` and wait a few minutes (up to an hour for large shapefiles).

 5. Your results will appear as a table in a .csv file in the Results folder.